-INX Media: P Chidambaram grilled for two hours at Tihar jail
+INX Media: ED arrests P Chidambaram from Tihar jail

-New Delhi, Oct 16: A three-member Enforcement Directorate (ED) grilled former Union Minister P Chidambaram for two hours in connection with INX media money laundering case on Wednesday.
+New Delhi, Oct 16: A three-member Enforcement Directorate (ED) on Wednesday arrested former Union Minister P Chidambaram in connection with INX media money laundering case.

+Earlier today, a team of ED officials reached the Tihar Jail and grilled the senior Congress leader for more than two hours in the case.

-The Enforcement Directorate (ED) investigating team is following the procedure after a local court here on Tuesday allowed the central agency to interrogate the senior Congress leader in this case.
+The ED investigating team is following the procedure after a local court here on Tuesday allowed the central agency to interrogate the senior Congress leader in this case.

 His son Karti Chidambaram and wife Nalini Chidambaram also visited Tihar jail on Wednesday morning.